Super Mario Advance 4: Super Mario Bros. 3: e-Cards

-Development and release
+Development

 Super Mario Advance 4: Super Mario Bros.
 3 was first announced on a European release list, then titled Super Mario Advance 4.
 It was first revealed at the E3 2003 conference for the Game Boy Advance.
 Its graphics and engine are based on the Super Mario All-Stars version of Super Mario Bros.
 3, not the original version for the Nintendo Entertainment System.
-It was designed by Mario series creator Shigeru Miyamoto.
-It adds Mario's trademark voice acting as contributed by Charles Martinet, and features the Mario Bros. mini-game contained in other Super Mario Advance remake series.
+Shigeru Miyamoto and Takashi Tezuka were involved as producers and supervisors with this game; out of all Mario remakes up to that point, this is the one they were most involved in.
+It adds voice acting as contributed by Charles Martinet, and features the Mario Bros. mini-game also contained in other Super Mario Advance remakes.
 It introduces compatibility with Nintendo's e-Reader device, allowing players to add or view various things, including power-ups, stages, upgrades, and demonstration videos.
 It also allows players to create their own videos, with the game automatically recording players' progress through each level, erasing whatever is not saved.
-As of its reveal, it was slated for a September 11, 2003, release in North America.
-While Shigeru Miyamoto and Takashi Tezuka were less involved in earlier Mario remakes, they became involved as producers and supervisors with this game.